New England's Dark Day: Religious interpretations

 Similarly, the Public Universal Friend treated the event as fulfillment of some prophecies of the Book of Revelation.
 The Dark Day also provided motivation for Ann Lee, leader of the Shakers (then living in Niskayuna, New York), to present her religious testimony to the public.

 Cause

+Centuries after the event, studies of forests revealed the most likely cause.

-The likely cause of the Dark Day was smoke from extensive forest fires, for which there is evidence from the time of the Dark Day.
-When a fire does not kill a tree and the tree later grows, scar marks are left in the growth rings.
-This makes it possible to approximate the date of a past fire.
-Researchers examining tree rings and fire scars in trees in the area that is today occupied by Algonquin Provincial Park in Ontario, Canada, see evidence of a fire in 1780 and attribute the Dark Day to that.
+The likely cause of the Dark Day was smoke from extensive forest fires, for which there is contemporary evidence.
+Researchers examining tree rings and fire scars in present-day Algonquin Provincial Park in Ontario, Canada, have identified a fire in 1780 and attribute the Dark Day to that.

+In popular culture

+The 2025 film The Testament of Ann Lee depicts the Dark Day and its relation to Ann Lee and Shakerism, but inaccurately depicts the darkness as being caused by a solar eclipse.